babelomics/SMAca/README.rst

-For a large number of samples, the **ncpus** option is recommended:
+SMAca works fine with WGS, WES and panels as long as SMN locus and control genes are covered.
+The recommendation is to use the same capture kit for the whole set of samples, and analyze a large cohort at the same time.
+In general, the larger the set of BAMs to analyze at the same time, the easiest to interpret the results.
+The **ncpus** option is recommended:

 ::

-  $ smaca --output results.batch1.csv --ncpus 12 $(cat samplelist.batch1.txt)
+  $ smaca --output results.batch1.csv --reference hg19 --ncpus 12 $(cat samplelist.batch1.txt)